bbauska/Coursera-Bootstrap/readme.md

 This would be a typical large desktop or a high resolution laptop screen.

-Then let\'s consider the same website being viewed using a smaller screen such.
+Then let&apos;s consider the same website being viewed using a smaller screen such.

 You see automatically your screen layout is slightly adjusting to the size of the viewport of your device, same thing at 800 by 600.

-Let\'s go down in screen sizes, this is an iPad close view of the same site.
+Let&apos;s go down in screen sizes, this is an iPad close view of the same site.

 This is an iPad Air 2 size, this is an iPad Mini 4 size, note the transition from an iPad Mini 4 size to an iPhone 6S Plus in portrait mode.

-You\'ll now notice that the Navigation Bot has now collapsed into a button here, which when you click will reveal the options from your Navigation Bash.
+You&apos;ll now notice that the Navigation Bot has now collapsed into a button here, which when you click will reveal the options from your Navigation Bash.

-And let\'s look at the same thing in our iPhone 6S in landscape mode, note how the screen adopts itself.
+And let&apos;s look at the same thing in our iPhone 6S in landscape mode, note how the screen adopts itself.

 Similarly for an iPhone 6S in landscape mode and go down to an iPhone